- supports LGBTQIA+ asylum seekers and refugees living in Aotearoa New Zealand

 Refugees and asylum seekers are continually asked to show our identity documents (IDs) to prove who we are and that we are legally able to stay in Aotearoa NZ.
 Yet most trans asylum seekers and refugees have to use ID documents that have the wrong name and/or gender marker.
 Most have us arrived from a country where it is not possible to change our name and/or gender marker – and NZ doesn’t allow anyone to change their name till they are a permanent resident here.
 This creates huge stress including trying to open a bank account so we can get an emergency benefit, or convincing an employer that the work visa we are showing them was issued to us.

 In 2019, Rainbow Path made submissions to the Ministers of Immigration and Internal Affairs and to a select committee, lobbied Ministers at ILGA World and spoke up at Immigration New Zealand’s Asylum Forum.
 The Auckland District Law Society’s Immigration and Refugee Committee has also written in support of our concerns.
 As a result, this issue was prioritised in two official reports in 2020, by the Human Rights Commission and a Ministerial Working Group.
-After the 2020 election, Rainbow Path wrote to the new Minister of Internal Affairs asking for action on these recommendations.
+Since the 2020 election, Rainbow Path has written to the new Minister of Internal Affairs and government officials asking for action on these recommendations.

 Access to health services